 1. The heat dissipation efficiency of the automobile radiator is an important indicator to measure the working efficiency of the radiator

-Automobile radiator is an important performance index in the product design and development stage.
-The ability of heat transfer efficiency under the same conditions as the size of the heat dissipation efficiency plays an important role in reducing the energy loss of the automobile, improving the output power of the automobile engine and optimizing the thermal balance system.
+The car radiator for sale is an important performance index in the product design and development stage.
+The ability of heat transfer efficiency under the same conditions as the size of the heat dissipation efficiency plays an important role in reducing the energy loss of the automobile, improving the output power of the automobile engine, and optimizing the thermal balance system.
 The heat dissipation efficiency represents the ratio of the actual heat exchange of the radiator to the maximum possible theoretical heat exchange.

 The greater the heat dissipation efficiency, the better the heat dissipation effect, which means that the radiator has a greater heat dissipation efficiency and a better heat dissipation effect on the engine.
 Under the same conditions, more heat can be transferred per unit time.
-In various operating conditions of automobile radiators, the oncoming air speed is an important parameter index.
+In various operating conditions of automobile radiators, the oncoming airspeed is an important parameter index.
 In order to better study the heat dissipation efficiency under different wind speeds, we keep other parameters of the radiator unchanged, only change the oncoming wind speed, and carry out the radiator.
-The enthalpy difference test is carried out in order to obtain the influence law of the oncoming wind speed and the heat dissipation efficiency of the radiator.
+The enthalpy difference test is carried out in order to obtain the influence law of the oncoming wind speed and the heat dissipation efficiency of the car radiators for sale.

 2. Three major effects of oncoming air velocity on automobile radiators